Highway (2014 Hindi film)

 Highway is a 2014 Indian Hindi-language road drama film written and directed by Imtiaz Ali and produced by Sajid Nadiadwala.
 The film stars Alia Bhatt and Randeep Hooda.
-Screened in the Panorama section of the 2014 Berlin International Film Festival, the film released worldwide on 21 February 2014.
+Screened in the Panorama section of the 2014 Berlin International Film Festival, the film was released worldwide on 21 February 2014.
 The film is based on the episode of the same name from the Zee TV anthology series Rishtey, starring Aditya Srivastava and Kartika Rane, which was also written and directed by Imtiaz Ali.
-It tells the story of a girl (Alia Bhatt) who, for reasons later revealed, discovers freedom after being kidnapped.
+It tells the story of a young woman who discovers freedom after being kidnapped.

-Upon release, Highway received positive reviews from critics, with particular praise directed towards Bhatt's performance, thus proving to be a breakthrough for her.
-It also proved to be a commercial success at the box office.
+Upon release, Highway received positive reviews from critics, with high praise directed towards Bhatt and Hooda's performance, thus proving to be a breakthrough for the former.
+It also emerged as a moderate commercial success at the box office.

 At the 60th Filmfare Awards, Highway received 9 nominations, including Best Actress (Bhatt) and Best Story (Ali), and won Best Actress (Critics) (Bhatt).

 Plot

-Veera Tripathi (Alia Bhatt) is the daughter of Manik Kumar Tripathi, a rich Delhi-based business tycoon.
-One day before her wedding, she goes on a drive with Vinay - her fiancé whom she does not love - and is abducted from a petrol station off a highway, while Vinay sits in the car convulsed with fear.
-The gang of abductors start to panic when they find out that her father has links in the government.
-However, Mahabir Bhati (Randeep Hooda), one of the abductors, is willing to do whatever it takes to see this through.
+Veera Tripathi is the sheltered daughter of Manik Kumar Tripathi, a rich Delhi-based business tycoon.
+One day before her wedding, she goes on a drive with Vinay, her fiancé whom she does not love, and is abducted from a petrol station off a highway while Vinay sits in the car convulsed with fear.
+The abductors start to panic when they find out her father has links to the government.
+However, Mahabir Bhati, one of the assertive abductors, is willing to do whatever it takes to see it through.

-The men continuously move Veera through different cities, to avoid being tracked by police.
-Eventually, when the police forcefully search the truck, Veera, surprising even herself, hides.
-She concludes that she loves the journey and doesn't want to go back to her family and old life.
-As the days go by, Veera finds peace and a new-found freedom, which confuses and frustrates Mahabir.
-Veera becomes comfortable with her captors, to the point that she confides in Mahabir the horrors of her childhood, when she was sexually abused by her own uncle as a nine-year-old.
-She views the abduction as a blessing in disguise, since she finally has the chance to experience life and find herself.
-Slowly, she unravels Mahabir's story in bits and pieces.
-His father abused both, him when he was a young child, and his mother who was used as a sex slave by the rich landlords.
-Mahabir escaped and has never returned.
+The men continuously move Veera through different cities to avoid being tracked by police.
+Eventually, when the police forcefully search the truck, Veera hides, much to her own surprise.
+She concludes she loves the journey and does not want to return to her family.
+As the days pass, Veera finds peace and newfound freedom, confusing and frustrating Mahabir.
+Veera becomes comfortable with her captors and even confides in Mahabir that she was sexually abused by her uncle as a nine-year-old multiple times.
+She views the abduction as a blessing in disguise since she finally has the chance to experience life and find herself.
+Slowly, she unravels Mahabir's story and learns his father continually abused both him when he was a young child and his mother, who was used as a sex slave by rich landlords.
+Mahabir escaped and never returned.